 A shaft drivetrain has a lower efficiency than a chain or belt.
 The biggest energy losses are simply due to the change in rotation direction – once at the crank set and once again at the rear hub.

-We don’t have a lot of efficiency data available here, but in 1983 Josef Keller compared an unspecified shaft drive with a single speed chain and found a 7% difference in drive efficiency in the shaft.
+We don’t have a lot of efficiency data available here, but in 1983 Josef Keller compared an unspecified shaft drive with a single speed chain, and found a 7% difference in drive efficiency in the shaft.
 This was between 50 and 200 watts pedaling output.

 Gear Alignment